-In September 2015, a Doshomachi development association [ [ Japanese language only) known as the Doshomachi Club was established.
+In September 2015, a Doshomachi development association (Japanese language only) known as the Doshomachi Club was established.
 The Company serves as the executive office of the association.
+The Doshomachi Development Association is engaged in a variety of initiatives aimed at achieving the SDGs.
 The objectives of this organization are to maintain and develop the cityscape, centered on the Doshomachi Street, to conduct activities to foster trust and mutual cooperation among the people who live and work in the area, and to build a dynamic community that brings together people who are interested in health.
 On that basis, the organization seeks to link the history and traditions of the Doshomachi pharmaceutical district to the future.